-They both lead to laminar flow and vibration/nioise/ tube erosion, respectively.
+They both lead to laminar flow and vibration/noise/ tube erosion, respectively.

 It would be best if you tried to keep a maximum flow rate of 12 ft/sec.

-Occasional leaks, air, and moisture, which leads to low refrigerant charge.
+Occasional leaks, air, and moisture, which lead to a low refrigerant charge.

 They lower the chiller’s efficiency and reliability by increasing the machine’s work rate though making it achieve little refrigeration.